Xilinx/PYNQ/docs/source/pynq_cli.rst

     pynq --version

-This will also print out the hash of the commit ID from the `PYNQ GitHub <https://github.com/Xilinx/PYNQ>`_ repository, that might be useful for diagnosing issues and bug reporting.
+This prints the installed PYNQ version string and install path.

 Available subcommands
 ---------------------